 Jump to:

-A Dutch oven pot is a large, wide, heavy pot made of cast iron and often enamel coated so the cast iron doesn't react with any acidic ingredients.
+A Dutch oven is a heavy, large, wide pot made of cast iron and often enamel coated so the cast iron doesn't react with any acidic ingredients like tomatoes.

 In my professional (and personal) opinion, everyone should have a dutch oven in their home!
 Cast iron dutch oven pots are my most used in the kitchen, they're so versatile: bake bread in them, make soups and stews, sear and braise a pot roast, the list goes on.